 Manages NCSEA’s Policy Development efforts including tracking & review of proposed legislation and regulations to assess the impact on child support enforcement; developing resolutions for Board approval and coordinate efforts of sub-committees to enact resolutions; and conduct an annual review of NCSEA resolutions and recommendations to Board on archiving or revision.
 In addition, the P&GR Committee oversees the following subcommittees:

 - Emerging Issues & Best Practices – collects and compiles information about Best Practices and Emerging Issues utilized by state and county child support agencies in order to make such information available to NCSEA members through the use of the NCSEA website and by other timely appropriate methods.
 Refers issues of interest and concern to relevant professional development committee for possible training as web talks or conference workshops.
 Identifies and elevates emerging issues to the attention of the NCSEA Board and, when appropriate, to the Child Support Community.
 Maintain emerging issues matrix.
-Continue focus in 2014-2015 on making recommendations regarding best practices and emerging issues in child support

 - Legislative Education Subcommittee – researches, prepares and recommends action regarding NCSEA Policy positions for NCSEA Board’s consideration.
 Keeps abreast of state legislation/issues affecting the IV-D community.
 Develops fact sheets and other materials that may be used to educate decision makers regarding a variety of components of the nation’s child support program.
 Continue development of “state success stories” with goal of eventually having a paper for each state (and territory) to help tell the CS story to federal legislators and staff.
-Update state reports prepared 2013-2014.
 Review and makes suggestions regarding NCSEA “Quick Facts” on an annual basis.

 - Strategic Partnerships & Mobilization – works to establish strategic relationships with other organizations on issues of common interest for the benefit of children and of interest to the child support community.
 The committee coordinates NCSEA advocacy with such organizations to achieve NCSEA and the strategic partners’ objectives.